 Long COVID: An Impending Public Health Crisis | Harvard Public Health Review

-First published in the Harvard Public Health Review (HPHR Journal) on 23rd May 2021.
-An article on Long COVID, a post-viral condition following the COVID-19 […]
+First published in the Harvard Public Health Review (now Boston Congress of Public Health Review) on 23rd May 2021.
+An article on Long COVID, a […]

 How Hubris and Misogyny Affect Patient Care | Harvard Public Health Review

-First published in the Harvard Public Health Review (HPHR Journal) on 16th May 2021.
-Article on misogyny in medicine, the gender pain gap, and Persistent […]
+First published in the Harvard Public Health Review (now Boston Congress of Public Health Review) on 16th May 2021.
+Article on misogyny in medicine, the […]

 Inspirational Asian Women in Medicine: A Non-Exhaustive List